Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-02 00:27:49
+Last Updated: 2025-06-03 00:26:52

-In Order To Exist Just Once In The World, It Is Necessary Never Again To Exist.
+No Part Of The Education Of A Politician Is More Indispensable Than The Fighting Of Elections.

-By Albert Camus
+By Winston Churchill